Determinant/keytree.py/README.rst

 - To see all private keys and the mnemonic phrase, use ``--show-private`` (only use it after you look around and ensure there is no one else looking at your screen)
-- Use arbitrary UTF-8 string as your mnemonic ``./keytree.py --custom-words --save-keystore mykeystore.json``
+- Use arbitrary UTF-8 string as your mnemonic ``./keytree.py --custom --save-keystore mykeystore.json``
 - Show Fuji testnet address format ``./keytree.py <your options> --hrp fuji``
 - Use Metamask's deriving algorithm: ``./keytree.py <your options>
-  --account-path "44'/60'/0'/0"``.
+  --path "44'/60'/0'/0"`` or ``./keytree.py <your options> --metamask``.
 By default, ETH addresses/keys use AVAX's deriving path (AVAX C-Chain keys/addresses) instead of Metamask's.
-To treat the mnemonic in Metamask's way, use ``--account-path``.
+To treat the mnemonic in Metamask's way, use ``--path``.
 Whatever deriving path is used, the generated individual key-address pair is always valid Ethereum format.

 Caveat
 ------